-The Arsenal was built in the Golden Age, when Amsterdam was the largest port and market place in the world.
+The Arsenal was built in the seventeenth century, when Amsterdam was the largest port and market place in the world.
 Goods from all over the world could be bought right here.
 Today, over 350 years later, the Arsenal remains an imposing and impressive building with a great deal of character.
 It exudes history, making it the perfect location for The National Maritime Museum, which has been housed here since 1973.

 history of 's Lands Zeemagazijn

 Around 1590, Amsterdam experienced a period of explosive growth.
 In 1650, the town council had three new islands built for shipyards, warehouses and homes.
 The shipyard for the Admiralty of Amsterdam, with its adjacent storehouse the Arsenal was built on the island of Kattenburg.

 The Arsenal opened in 1656.
 The storehouse held cannons, sails, flags and sailing equipment stored for the war fleet.
 The vaulted cellars under the inner courtyard were used to store rainwater - some 40,000 litres - to provide drinking water for the ships.